 High Contribution Limits

 The Solo 401(k) is one of the most potent retirement accounts to build up contributions quickly!
 This retirement plan is perfect if you are a high real estate earner looking for tax savings, which you can then build up to target specific real estate properties.
+To learn more about the annual contribution limit you can read more here.

 Loans to yourself